Topological K-theory of quasi-BPS categories of symmetric quivers with potential: The cycle maps on quasi-BPS categories

 \begin{proof} Let $S(d)$ be the affine space of dimension $d$ representations of the quiver obtained from $Q$ by deleting one loop at every vertex in $I$.
 Then

 We have that $\dim \X(d)=\dim S(d)$ and $\dim \X(d)^{\lambda \geq 0}=\dim S(d)^{\geq 0}$.
 Note that $S(d)$ contains $\mathfrak{g}(d)$ as a sub $G(d)$-representation.
 Therefore we have

 and the last inequality is strict if $\lambda$ corresponds to a partition of length at least two.
-Therefore (a) holds.
-Then (b) holds since the union of the images of $a_{\lambda} \colon \X(d)^{\lambda} \to \X(d)$ for every cocharacters $\lambda$ corresponding to partitions of length at least two is strictly smaller than $\X(d)$ because of $c_{\lambda}>0$.
+Therefore (i) holds.
+Then (ii) holds since the union of the images of $a_{\lambda} \colon \X(d)^{\lambda} \to \X(d)$ for every cocharacters $\lambda$ corresponding to partitions of length at least two is strictly smaller than $\X(d)$ because of $c_{\lambda}>0$.

 \end{proof}

 Below we assume that $Q$ satisfies Assumption \ref{assum3}.
 Let $\lambda$ be an antidominant cocharacter of $T(d)$.
 We have the natural morphism $a_{\lambda} \colon \X(d)^{\lambda} \to \X(d)$ induced by the inclusion $R(d)^{\lambda} \hookrightarrow R(d)$, see the diagram (\ref{diagram:natural}).
 Its pull-back and cycle maps give the following commutative diagram